Eye

 "I don't have arthritis!
 It says here in the paper that the Pope has it."

-a little boy decided to burn a house down. the father put his arm around his wife, tears in his eyes, saying, "thats arson"
+A little boy decided to burn a house down.
+The father put his arm around his wife, tears in his eyes, saying, "That's arson."

 In the realm of poetry's grace, Where words dare to embrace, A request comes with a quirky plea, To give life to what the eyes may see.